Last Updated on 7 September, 2021 by Samuelsson

 While this is a very simplistic approach, it illustrates the idea of using momentum to devise an ETF rotation strategy.
 In fact, it is the basis of the more sophisticated rotation strategies.

-The U.S. market sector rotation strategy
+The U.S. market sector rotational trading strategy

 ETF sector rotation is a strategy whereby investors hold an overweight position in sectors that are doing well and underweight positions in weaker sectors.
 In this case, the focus is on the U.S. stock market sectors, such as healthcare, utilities, technology, financial, real estate, and others.